 Trust is one of Salesforce’s core values and should be present in all Salesforce MVPs.
 Today, with access to multiple channels, groups, sites, social profiles, apps, and notifications etc. the information overload can be very overwhelming.
 But, by cutting through the noise and looking deeper, perhaps you can think of someone who has made a difference to you – someone you trust to help you move forward.

 How do you become a Salesforce MVP?

-But here is how the process works.
-Once a year the Salesforce Trailblazer Community opens up nominations…
+Once a year the Salesforce Trailblazer Community opens up nominations.
+Here is how the process works…

 - The first round is a public vote, so anyone can vote for someone that has made a difference to them, in line with the characteristics described above.

-- Lastly, the Salesforce Trailblazer Community team and other Salesforce employees and evangelists give their feedback.
+- Next, the Salesforce Trailblazer Community team and other Salesforce employees and evangelists give their feedback.